studentkittens/lncs-pandoc/paper.md

 previous version.
 Doing this with big binary data, the managed files and the created file differences would becomes very large and unusable.

-`Git-annex` addresses this problem by only managing the file's meta data within `git`.
-While this might seem paradoxical for the first moment, is has a lot of advantages to do so with files which cannot be handled by `git` very well.
+`Git-annex` addresses this problem by only managing the file's metadata within `git`.
+While this might seem paradoxical for the first moment, is has a lot of advantages with files which cannot be handled by `git` very well.
 Primary `git-annex` is developed as a command line tool.
-In the meantime there is also a fancy web-based GUI that allows the non-technical user to use `git-annex` for file synchronization in a comfortable way like using e.g. the Dropbox--Client.
+In the meantime there is also a user-friendly web-based GUI that allows the non-technical user to use `git-annex` for file synchronization in a comfortable way like using e.g. the Dropbox client.

 The `git annex`-tool is available for all major operating systems like *linux*, *bsd family*, *mac os*, *android* and *windows*.